Scarlyt — Comprehensive Rulebook

 - The attacker is checked last.

-- Each intervention can trigger further interventions (chain reactions possible).
+- Each intervention can trigger further interventions (chain reactions are possible).

 Consequences of Intervention